Ben Loory

 Ben Loory (born July 11, 1971) is an American short fiction writer.
 He is the author of the collections Stories for Nighttime and Some for the Day (Penguin, 2011) and Tales of Falling and Flying (Penguin, 2017), as well as a picture book for children, The Baseball Player and the Walrus (Dial Books for Young Readers, 2015).
-Loory’s stories have appeared in The New Yorker, Tin House, Electric Literature, and Fairy Tale Review, and been heard on This American Life and Selected Shorts.
-He lives in Los Angeles and teaches short story writing at the UCLA Extension Writers’ Program.
+Loory’s stories have appeared in over one hundred journals and magazines including The New Yorker, BOMB Magazine, Fairy Tale Review, and TriQuarterly, and been heard on This American Life and Selected Shorts.
+He lives and teaches short story writing in Los Angeles.

 Education

 Raised in Dover, New Jersey, Loory attended Dover High School.

 Loory graduated from Harvard University magna cum laude in 1993 with a BA in Visual & Environmental Studies, and earned an MFA in Screenwriting from the American Film Institute in 1996.

 Short fiction and other writing

 Loory's first collection, Stories for Nighttime and Some for the Day, was published by Penguin in 2011.
 It was a Fall Selection of the Barnes & Noble Discover Great New Writers Program and an August Selection of the Starbucks Coffee Bookish Reading Club.
 Loory's second collection, Tales of Falling and Flying, was published by Penguin in 2017.
 It earned a starred review from Kirkus, was called "mesmerizing and magical" by NPR, and was named a Favorite Book of the Year by the staff of the Paris Review.
+It has since been called one of the "50 Best Fantasy Books of All Time" by Esquire Magazine, and one of the "25 Best Fantasy Books of All Time" by Good Housekeeping.